Military Police Corps (Israel): Insignia

 The Israeli Military Police wears a blue beret, introduced in 1998, and its symbol is a flame.
 On the beret, the flame is surrounded with a banner-like curve, which says Heil HaMishtara HaTzva'it (military police corps).
 The military police pin image consists of blue bricks and the letters Mem and Tzadik (Mishtara Tzva'it, i.e. Military Police).

-The shoulder insignia varies based on the soldier's position, although it is always on a blue and red background (See Shoulder insignia below).
+The shoulder insignia varies based on the soldier's position.
+It is always on a blue and red background (See Shoulder insignia below).

-Most military policemen also wear a blue and red aiguillette, which has two forms – vertical lines (for law enforcement and deserter trappers), horizontal lines (for security examinators) and mixed thread (investigations, intelligence and detection).
-Some wear a green aiguillette (indicates a commander, used by the prison sector and in the training base).
+Most military policemenwear a blue and red aiguillette, which has two forms – vertical lines for law enforcement and deserter trappers, horizontal lines for security examinators, and mixed thread for investigations, intelligence and detection.
+Some wear a green aiguillette, indicating a commander, used by the prison sector and in the training base.
 The aiguillette is worn over the left shoulder, and attached to the left shirt pocket.